2 Minute Apple Spice Mug Cake for Baby (BLW recipe)

 This baby breakfast mug cake is quick

-One of the biggest advantages of this mug cake is its convenience.
+One of the biggest advantages of this mug cake is it's convenience.
 As busy parents, we often need quick solutions without sacrificing nutrition, and this recipe does just that.
 With a few minutes (two, to be exact) of prep and cook time, you can have a nutritious meal ready quickly.

 This baby breakfast mug cake is nutritious